Azure/bicep-types-az/generated/vmware/microsoft.avs/2021-12-01/types.md

 * **baseUserDN**: string: The base distinguished name for users
 * **domain**: string: The domain's dns name
 * **name**: string: The name of the identity source
-* **password**: string: The password of the Active Directory user with a minimum of read-only access to Base DN for users and groups.
+* **password**: string {secure}: The password of the Active Directory user with a minimum of read-only access to Base DN for users and groups.
 * **primaryServer**: string: Primary server URL
 * **secondaryServer**: string: Secondary server URL
 * **ssl**: 'Disabled' | 'Enabled' | string: Protect LDAP communication using SSL certificate (LDAPS)